-The purpose of the Materials Selection Policy is to guide librarians in building and maintaining the library collection and to inform the public about the principles upon which selections are made.
+The purpose of the Collection Materials Selection Policy is to guide librarians in building and maintaining the library collection and to inform the public about the principles upon which selections are made.

 The word selection refers to both the acquisition of new material for the collection and the retention of material already in the collection.

+The selection of any material should not be construed as an endorsement, by the Library, of the views contained therein.
 Consideration of potential selections shall be guided by the following criteria:

-General Criteria (not in priority order):
+General Criteria (not in priority order)

 - Insight into human and social conditions